 Chateau Mouton Rothschild Vertical Collection

 The estate as we know it today was birthed in 1853 when Nathaniel de Rothschild purchased it from Isaac Thuret when it was still known as Brane Mouton.
-Following the custom of his day, the Rothschild renamed the property after himself along with a portion of the original name, forming Mouton Rothschild.
-(The change in ownership has been speculated as the reason for the estate being denied Premier Cru status in 1855 as it had come under Anglo-Jewish ownership.)
+Following the custom of his day, Rothschild renamed the property after himself keeping a portion of the original name, forming Mouton Rothschild.

-Baron Philippe’s fondness for art extends to the labels of his wine — in the mid-1940s he came up with the idea of having each year’s label designed by a famous artist of the day, which included illustrious figures the likes of Salvador Dali, Francis Bacon, Picasso, and Andy Warhol.
-Under his charge, the price of Mouton Rothschild’s wine often matched and frequently surpassed those of other Premier Crus, prompting him on a lifelong quest to change the wine’s position on the 1855 Classification.
-His intense lobbying finally paid off when in 1973 Mouton Rothschild was elevated to its rightful place among the Premier Crus.
+Philippe’s fondness for art extends to the labels of his wine — in the mid-1940s he came up with the idea of having each year’s label designed by a famous artist of the day, which included illustrious figures by the likes of Salvador Dali, Francis Bacon, Picasso, and Andy Warhol.

-The property’s vineyard comprises over 70 hectares of mainly gravel-based soils planted to Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot.
+The vineyard comprises over 70 hectares of mainly gravel-based soils planted with Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot.
 Fruit is handpicked and fermented in barrels, then aged in new oak for about 22 months prior to bottling.
-The estate’s annual output is approximately 25,000 to 30,000 cases split between the grand vin and its second wine Le Petit Mouton, which was established in 1993.
+The estate’s annual output is approximately 25,000 to 30,000 cases split between the grand vin and its second wine Le Petit Mouton, established in 1993.

-The wine of Mouton Rothschild typically displays immense appeal in its youth with vibrant and powerful characteristics evoking red and black fruits, tobacco leaf, and graphite, with remarkable structure and balance.
-Bottle ageing rewards the drinker with extraordinary complexity coupled with great persistency on the finish.
+Mouton Rothschild typically displays immense appeal in its youth with vibrant and powerful characteristics evoking red and black fruits, tobacco leaf and graphite.
+Bottle aging rewards the drinker with extraordinary complexity coupled with great persistency on the finish.

-This vertical collection offers the collector one bottle of each of Mouton Rothschild’s vintages from 1945 to 2010, as well as a second bottle for vintages from 1978 and 1993.Read More
+This vertical collection offers the collector one bottle of each of Mouton Rothschild’s vintages from 1945 to 2010, as well as a second bottle from 1978 and 1993.Read More

 above 18 are allowed in this section